Izabela88/cupandcake/README.md

 - Back to top button

   - When the page is scrolled down, the button appears in the lower right corner.
-  - After pressing the button, the page automatically scrolls to the home page and the button disappears.
+  - After pressing the button, the page automatically scrolls to the home page, and the button disappears.

   ![Back to top button](https://github.com/Izabela88/cupandcake/blob/feature-readme/media/back-to-top-button.png)